leandroviajando/sentiment-analyser/README.md

 (New) **dependencies** can be installed / updated with `docker-compose exec app pip install -r requirements.txt` in the Docker container, and `pipenv install <DEPENDENCY>` in the virtual env.

 Run `black`, `flake8` and `isort` in the virtual env to **format** the code.

-## Features

-Enter a message to see if it is has a positive or negative connotation.

 ## Technologies